Edgecumbe: 1987 Edgecumbe earthquake

 The earthquake was a major turning point in the history of Edgecumbe.
 It measured 6.3 on the Richter magnitude scale and struck the Bay of Plenty region of New Zealand on 2 March 1987, just after 1.42 pm.
 The earthquake was very shallow, being centred approximately 8 km from the Earth's surface.
 The earthquake was one of the most damaging New Zealand's North Island has experienced in recent decades, with approximately 50% of the houses in Edgecumbe being damaged by the quake.
 There was extensive damage to a local milk factory, with large storage tanks toppled.
-Kawerau was another nearby town that suffered damage and Whakatane was also badly shaken.
+Kawerau was another nearby town that suffered damage and Whakatāne was also badly shaken.
 An 80-tonne New Zealand Railways DC class locomotive was thrown onto its side.